DOG BITES MAN

 Still, it’s a reminder that (1) just about every state regulates the liability a dog owner has for the bites inflicted by Fido, and most of those statutes impose liability without any proof of negligence; (2) permitting a default judgment to be entered against you is a very bad idea; and (3) the concept of “joint and several” liability means that a plaintiff can collect it equally from several defendants, or all from one and none from the other.

 The Robinsons apparently decided to let sleeping dogs lie, and failed to answer the complaint.
-The trial court granted default judgment against both defendants, and set a hearing to consider damages.
-The Robinsons showed up for that one, but did not testify.
-That probably wasn’t such a good idea, because the trial court entered a judgment of $750,000 for compensatory damages against Turquoise Robinson.
+The trial court granted default judgment against both defendants and set a hearing to consider damages.
+The Robinsons showed up for that one but did not testify.
+That probably wasn’t such a good idea, because the trial court entered a judgment of $750,000 for compensatory damages against Turquoise Robinson, an award that no doubt left Turquoise feeling blue.

 Based on the fact that the plaintiff alleged violation of the dog bite statute, the trial court reasoned that Frances Robinson could not be liable to Destiny Campbell because she didn’t own the dog.
 The trial court apportioned $20,000 damages apiece against Turquoise and Frances for emotional distress caused to Alicia Campbell.